 With changes taking place in the Ontario education system (thanks to the Ford government), we can only expect that number to shoot up.

 This article is not an isolated experience.
-I encourage you to read up the current party’s changes to OSAP funding and write to your MP.
+I encourage you to read up on the current party’s changes to OSAP funding and write to your MP.